wesleyevans/wesleyevans.github.io/README.md

 # This website is coming soon to the ownership of Wesley Evans.
 Expect the website to be 100% done by June 2019.
 Thank you for your patience.
-(Typed on June 2nd, 2018 @ 2:44 PM Central Standard Time)
+(Typed on June 2nd, 2018 @ 2:44 PM Central Standard Time) Special thanks to Grant Wiggins for making this website partly possible because of his knowledge of HTML and CSS.